acolinisi/hpsc/README.md

 	After the child repo tree has been checked out (to the child's hash H referenced in the commit of the parent repo), the child's tree will be in a "detached" state (detached from the commit H).
-To modify the child's repo, checkout the comimt H to a branch, to "re-attach" to a branch.
+To modify the child's repo, checkout the comimt H to a branch, to "re-attach" to a branch:

+	   $ cd child-repo-A
+           $ git checkout snap

+	Or, do the same for all submodules at ones:

+	   $ git submodule foreach git checkout snap

+	Note that the checkout to a branch is necessary for `gnp` helper (see below) to work, it won't work if the child repos are in detached state.

 If there are local modifications in the checking out tree of a submodule, and the submodule reference was modified in the parent repo (e.g. in the branch of